 Delivery Address: A Delivery Address is a URL that can be used to access Images for use through ImageEngine.

-The Delivery address is used in an image URL, either replacing the original domain name or by prefixing the entire original URL.
+The Delivery Address is used in an image URL, either replacing the original domain name or by prefixing the entire original URL.
 For more on usage, please see the Implementation overview article!
+For platform-specific integration guides, please see that section of our support guides

-Standard and Pro account users can customize the Delivery Address to to be a subdomain of a domain that you own.
+Growth and higher account users gain the ability to customize the Delivery Address to be a subdomain of a domain that they own.

-For instance, if your website is "mycoolwebsite.com", you might create a delivery address such as "images.mycoolwebsite.com"
+For instance, if the website is "mycoolwebsite.com", a delivery address such as "images.mycoolwebsite.com" could be created.

-If you do not customize the Delivery Address, then the Delivery Address is identical to the ImageEngine Address.
+If the Delivery Address is not customized, then the Delivery Address is identical to the ImageEngine Address.

 ImageEngine Address: The ImageEngine Address handles your account’s images on the imgeng.in domain, and ends with our .Imgeng.in domain

-When setting up a custom address, the ImageEngine Address is used when setting entering a DNS CNAME record that will pass requests from the custom Delivery Address (CNAME) to the ImageEngine Address.
+The ImageEngine Address is the same as the delivery address unless it is a custom address.
+In this case, the ImageEngine Address must be used in a DNS CNAME record that will pass requests from the custom Delivery Address to the ImageEngine Address.

 Origin: Each Engine has an origin, where the images are hosted or stored.
 The images can be on a web server accessible via HTTP or HTTPS, or cloud-based storage.